priestd09/corda/docs/source/core-types.rst

 Core types
 ==========

-Corda provides a large standard library of data types used to represent the :doc:`key-concepts-data-model` previously described.
+Corda provides a large standard library of data types used to represent the :doc:`key-concepts-ledger` previously described.
 In addition, there are a series of helper libraries which provide date manipulation, maths and cryptography functions.

 State and References
 --------------------